Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

-Setting the Default Email Client in Windows Vista
+Setting the default email client in Windows Vista

 Windows Vista: set your default email programWindows Vista introduces a different way to select default programs on your computer, easier than Windows XP for example; Windows Vista now includes a dedicated Set your default programs applet in the Control Panel.
+In this tutorial, you will learn how to set your default email program in Windows Vista.
+If you are using Windows XP, please see how to set your default email client on Windows XP.

-Open Default Programs in Windows Vista's Control PanelLaunch Windows Vista's Default Program Control Panel
+Launch Windows Vista's Default Program Control Panel

-Set default programs in Windows VistaLike other Windows Vista configuration settings, the Set your default programs is located inside the Control Panel.
+Like other Windows Vista configuration settings, the Set your default programs is located inside the Control Panel (which can be launched by typing its name in the start menu).

 Launch the Control Panel from the Start Menu in Windows VistaBut Windows Vista has a dedicated Default Programs button on the Start Menu, which saves you quite a few steps; you can still find go through the Control Panel, but we will directly click the Default Programs button.